btilki/Deploying-a-replicated-MongoDB-StatefulSet-on-Kubernetes-AWS-EKS-using-a-Helm-chart/README.md

 ## Troubleshooting Checklist

 - **Pods CrashLoopBackOff?**
-  Check logs and describe for permission/errors.
+  Check logs and describe the permission/errors.
 - **Mongo Express cannot connect?**
-  Confirm secret, service names, namespace, MongoDB readiness.
+  Confirm secret, service names, namespace, and MongoDB readiness.
 - **PVCs Pending?**
   Check StorageClass `gp3` exists (EKS/AWS EBS CSI).
-If missing, use available StorageClass or create one.
+If it is missing, use an available StorageClass or create one.

 ---